Aliases for TSEN34 Gene

 This gene encodes a catalytic subunit of the tRNA splicing endonuclease, which catalyzes the removal of introns from precursor tRNAs.
 The endonuclease complex is also associated with a pre-mRNA 3-prime end processing factor.
 A mutation in this gene results in the neurological disorder pontocerebellar hypoplasia type 2.
 Multiple alternatively spliced variants, encoding the same protein, have been identified.[provided by RefSeq, Oct 2009]

 GeneCards Summary for TSEN34 Gene

-TSEN34 (TSEN34 TRNA Splicing Endonuclease Subunit) is a Protein Coding gene.
-Diseases associated with TSEN34 include pontocerebellar hypoplasia type 2c and tsen34-related pontocerebellar hypoplasia.
-Among its related pathways are Gene Expression and tRNA modification in the nucleus and cytosol.
+TSEN34 (TRNA Splicing Endonuclease Subunit 34) is a Protein Coding gene.
+Diseases associated with TSEN34 include pontocerebellar hypoplasia type 2c and pontocerebellar hypoplasia, type 2e.
+Among its related pathways are Gene Expression and tRNA processing.
 GO annotations related to this gene include nucleic acid binding and tRNA-intron endonuclease activity.

 UniProtKB/Swiss-Prot for TSEN34 Gene